johnnywoo/beholder/README.md

 * `$unparsedDropped`              — Number of messages dropped due to parse errors
 * `$uptimeSeconds`                — Uptime in seconds
 * `$payload`                      — A summary of all these stats
+* `$influxLineProtocolPayload`    — An InfluxDB line protocol payload with all stats

 All counter stats are rotated: numbers are reset to 0 every time `parse beholder-stats` happens.
 If you have multiple `parse beholder-stats` commands in your config, they will have their own counters so they don't reset each other.

+`$influxLineProtocolPayload` will also take fields without whitespace in values and convert those to Influx measurement tags.
+This field will have a value like this: `beholder,tag=value,tag=value uptimeSeconds=0,...
+1536478714733216000`

+An easy way to monitor Beholder status is to feed the stats into InfluxDB and then visualize those with e.g. Grafana.

+    flow {
+        from timer 30 seconds;

+        # these fields will become tags in Influx
+        set $host host;
+        set $tag value;
+        keep $host $tag; # Do not create useless tags like 'date'

+        parse beholder-stats;
+        set $payload $influxLineProtocolPayload;
+        to udp influxdb-host:8089;
+    }

 ### `flow` — creates isolated flows of messages